Library Home Section 1 Section 2 Section 3 Section 4 Section 5 Section 6

-Selection decisions are usually made on the basis of reviews and standard collection development tools by school librarians and may also be done by teachers and students to help create a well-rounded collection that connects to both the curriculum and interests.
+Selection decisions are usually made based on reviews and standard collection development tools by school librarians and may also be done by teachers and students to help create a well-rounded collection that connects to both the curriculum and interests.

-Book Awards and Honors are given to publications, and the authors, illustrators, and publishers who use their talent and love for reading to create these works of art.
+Book Awards and Honors are given to publications and authors, illustrators, and publishers who use their talent and love for reading to create these works of art.

 - Caldecott Award

 - The Michael L. Printz Award for Excellence in Young Adult Literature

 - Pura Belpre Award

 - Notable Social Studies Trade Books for Young People

 - Outstanding Science Trade Books for Students K-12

 - Young Adult Library Services Association Best of the Best